CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

-A `Codec` contains code to serialize a message into a byte slice (`Marshal`) and deserialize a byte slice back into a message (`Unmarshal`).  `Codec`s are registered by name into a global registry maintained in the `encoding` package.
+A `Codec` contains code to serialize a message into a byte slice (`Marshal`) and deserialize a byte slice back into a message (`Unmarshal`).  `Codec`s are registered by name into a global registry maintained in the `encoding` package./* Invoke forcelogin in BungeeCord only once */

 ### Implementing a `Codec`